Yom Kippur War

 Advancing Israeli forces, re-capturing land taken by the Syrians early in the war, came across the bodies of 28 Israeli soldiers who had been blindfolded with their hands bound and summarily executed.

-Within Hushniye, seven Israeli prisoners were found dead, and another three were executed at Tel Zhoar.
+Within Hushniye, seven Israeli prisoners were found dead, and another three were executed at Tel Zohar.

 Syrian prisoners who fell into Israeli captivity confirmed that their comrades killed IDF prisoners.

-Some Israeli POW reported having their fingernails ripped out while others were described as being turned into human ashtrays as their Syrian guards burned them with lit cigarettes.
+Some Israeli POWs reported having their fingernails ripped out while others were described as being turned into human ashtrays as their Syrian guards burned them with lit cigarettes.

 A report submitted by the chief medical officer of the Israeli army notes that. "the vast majority of (Israeli) prisoners were exposed during their imprisonment to serve physical and mental torture.